-The Resilient Communities Project (RCP), in partnership with the Metropolitan Council, is now accepting proposals from townships, cities, and counties located in the seven-county Twin Cities metropolitan area for partnerships during the University’s 2021–2022 academic year (September 2021 to August 2022).
+The Resilient Communities Project (RCP), in partnership with the Metropolitan Council, is now accepting a second round of proposals from townships, cities, and counties located in the seven-county Twin Cities metropolitan area for our Comprehensive Plan Implementation Partnerships during the 2022–2023 academic year (June 2022–August 2023).

 This special call for proposals is intended for local government agencies seeking to collaborate with the University of Minnesota on projects that build community resilience, advance equity, and implement elements of a locally adopted 2040 comprehensive plan.